cloe-tang/splunk-observability-for-java/README.md

 3. Install Splunk OTEL collector
 4. Instrument Sample Java Application to send metrics and traces
 5. Enable Always On Profile
+6. Send Always-On profiling logs to Splunk Observability and app logs to Splunk Cloud

 ## Pre-requisite
 1. An AWS account